-There are eight Hogan-shaped buildings to accommodate single adult students without dependents.
-Each building consists of the following and is set for double occupancy.
+There are eight (8) Hogan-shaped Halls to accommodate single student without dependents.
+Each Hall consists of the following and is set for double occupancy.

-Student Halls: Each room consists of two twin beds, two dressers, two desks, and two closets.
+Each room consists of two twin beds, two dressers, two desks, and two closets.

-- Shared bathroom with shower between every two rooms - There are four ADA compliant rooms located in Aspen and Willow Halls - Laundry rooms are equipped with two coin-operated washers/dryers and sink for student usage only - Each builling has a fully equipped kitchen that includes a refrigerator, stove, and microwave.
+- Shared bathroom between every two rooms - ADA compliant rooms located in Aspen and Willow Halls - Laundry rooms are equipped with two coin-operated washers, two dryers, and sink for student usage only - Each Hall has a fully equipped kitchen.